merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 it's built with new gcc and needs libs from the archive (see [GCC 9](#gcc-9) (gcc5 could't build it).

+### databases/shared-mime-info

+It has `devel/glib2` as a dependency and uses `libglib-2.0.so`,`libgio-2.0.so`,`libgobject-2.0.so` and `libgmodule-2.0.so`.
+And the linker doesn't link correctly with `libgmodule-2.0.so`, trying to use the system one, which is very old.
+I had to change `build.ninja` after `bmake configure` - put this library explicitly using the full path.

+Also, I had to comment `USE_CXX_FEATURES=filesystem` in Makefile, or it tries to install gcc10 which is not available for Solaris. gcc9 builds it correctly, it has this feature.

 ### graphics/gdk-pixbuf2

-**This one is seriously broken.
-It builds but doesn't work.
-I am trying to find a way**.
-I had to disable tests completely in meson build after initial configure (stopped by ctrl+c, disabled and started `bmake` again).
+`databases/shared-mime-info` breaks `graphics/gdk-pixbuf2` - it needs `mime.cache` (it took 3 days for me to figure out where the problem was).
-Also, it has an issue with `systeminfo.h` - just patch the file `pixops.c` to include it unconditionally.
+After I fixed it, `gdk-pixbuf2` has a small issue with `systeminfo.h` - just patch the file `pixops.c` to include it unconditionally.
+And it builds.
+And it works!

 ### devel/pango